The objection deadline has passed, but public comments are still accepted until a decision is made.Submit a comment

 Spread the Word

-Share this website with friends, family, and neighbours.
-Talk to people on Orchard Lea, Merlin Drive, Wookey Hole Road, Ash Lane, and surrounding streets — they're all affected.
+Share this site with neighbours on Orchard Lea, Merlin Drive, Wookey Hole Road and beyond.

 Campaign flyers for Save This Special Landscape